Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

 Given the debate around human rationality in decision-making over the last 40+ years, you’d think that psychologists and Behavioural Economists would have been scrambling over each other to dig deeper into a statement like the one above.
 The phrase “less susceptible to reasoning biases” goes against much of what we’ve learnt about the inherent irrationality of human behaviour since Kahneman and Tversky started getting people to gamble on coin tosses in the 70’s.

-In reality, as the above paper goes on to point out, research into autistic reasoning in this context is sparse.
-However, there have been some studies, and autistic subjects have been tested on their response to cognitive biases such as the framing effect (choice will be effected by how information is presented), the conjunction fallacy (we think that more detail makes an event more probable whereas the reverse is true), the base rate fallacy (we favour specific information over general information), and the sunk cost fallacy (we’re influenced by how much we’ve already invested in an event or project).
+In reality, as the above paper points out, research into autistic reasoning in this context is sparse.
+However, there have been some studies, and autistic subjects have been tested on their response to cognitive biases such as the framing effect (choice will be effected by how information is presented), the conjunction fallacy (we think that more detail makes an event more probable whereas the reverse is true), the base rate fallacy (we favour specific information over general information), and the sunk cost fallacy (we’re influenced by how much we’ve already invested even when that has no impact on outcomes).

-Elsewhere on these pages I look at the results of some of this research in more detail, but in general, what we see are outcomes such as:
+Elsewhere on this site I look at the results of some of this research in more detail, but in general, what we see are outcomes such as:

 “ASD subjects show a reduced susceptibility to the framing effect.”